abbeyroad7/Terra-CotS/content/World/Memories/Session 12.md

 ---------------------------------
 # The Lone Ranger and the Bear
-After taking a short-rest, the party abandoned their rowboat and climbed out of the cave.
+After taking a short-rest, the party with [[Elara Moonshade|Elara]] abandoned their rowboat and climbed out of the cave.
 Outside the cavern, [[Player Characters|The Good Guys]] stood on a small eyot.

 The river before them rushed past.
 They could see a flock of [[Cloudhopper|Cloudhoppers]] bounce overhead.